Mostly Cloudy, 86°

 While phosphorous is in demand worldwide, Florida ironically suffers from having too much of it.
 Central Florida’s “Bone Valley” contains the nation's largest phosphate deposits, which are mined and exported internationally.
 However, the phosphorous leaching into Doctors Lake may be from sources closer to home.

-Years ago, the Clay County Water Authority led a campaign along Doctors Lake that connected 68 homes to a central sewer line to prevent runoff from faulty septic systems.
+Years ago, the Clay County Utility Authority led a campaign along Doctors Lake that connected 68 homes to a central sewer line to prevent runoff from faulty septic systems.
 Despite CCUA’s best efforts, Doctors Lake continues to be plagued by toxic algae blooms.
 This is the third summer in a row that the FDEP has issued health advisories for the inlet.
 Phosphorus still somehow manages to find its way in.

 Doctors Lake is surrounded by suburban developments: Pace Island, Eagle Harbor, Heritage Farm, Lakeside and Orange Park.
 A defining feature of suburban living is a hearty, manicured green lawn.
 Stroll around Doctors Lake in the summer, and you’ll smell the aroma of freshly cut grass.